Home / Physics / Extrinsic Semiconductor

 ConductivityRelatively lower conductivityEnhanced conductivity due to added charge carriers

-ExamplesPure silicon or germaniumSilicon doped with phosphorus (n-type) or boron (p-type)
+ExamplesPure silicon or germaniumSilicon doped with phosphorus (N-type) or boron (P-type)

 ApplicationsUsed in essential electronic components like diodes and transistorsWidely employed in advanced electronic devices and integrated circuits

-Article was last reviewed on Saturday, December 30, 2023
+Article was last reviewed on Tuesday, July 9, 2024

 Leave a Reply